I have to admit when I have been freaked out on the trail, it was all in my head. It was me that freaked myself out.

 When I thought the armadillo was a bear or mass murder

 Another time I have been freaked out on the trail was on a solo backpacking trip last year.
-At the end of the day I reclined to the my tent to read my book, I heard the noise of something BIG outside.
-I say it was, because it was making a lot of racket.
+At the end of the day I reclined to my tent to read my book, I heard the noise of something BIG outside.
+I say it was because it was making a lot of rackets.

 Crunch!
 Crunch!
 Crunch!